 - Attending court-ordered treatment.

 Effect of License Suspension in Ohio — The National Highway Traffic Safety Administration (NHTSA) website published this exhaustive study on the effectiveness of ALS laws in Ohio.
 You can read more about the effects of licenses suspension and the ALS law in Ohio as well as vehicle immobilization enforcement.
-The website also has downloadable court entry and Franklin County immobilization forms.
+The website also has downloadable court entry and Hamilton County immobilization forms.

-Columbus DUI attorney Brian Joslyn is certified both as an instructor in the administration of standardized field sobriety tests by the National Highway Traffic Safety Administration and in the operation, diagnostic, verification, and calibration of the BAC Datamaster Breath Alcohol Testing Instruments manufactured by National Patent Analytical Systems, Inc. Call (513) 339-6289 or complete an online form today to have him review your case during a free, confidential consultation.
+Cincinnati DUI attorney Brian Joslyn is certified both as an instructor in the administration of standardized field sobriety tests by the National Highway Traffic Safety Administration and in the operation, diagnostic, verification, and calibration of the BAC Datamaster Breath Alcohol Testing Instruments manufactured by National Patent Analytical Systems, Inc. Call (513) 399-6289 or complete an online form today to have him review your case during a free, confidential consultation.